steve12345585/SnipeOfficePPC/BUILD_COMMANDS_MAC107.md

 ## Build Commands

+### ⚠️ Important: First Build on Intel Mac

+**If this is your first build on an Intel Mac, you MUST do a full clean build.** You cannot use build artifacts (workdir, solver, instdir) from a PPC build because:
+- Object files (.o) are architecture-specific (PowerPC vs x86_64)
+- Compiled libraries are architecture-specific
+- Binaries are architecture-specific

+**You can share:**
+- ✅ Source code (same codebase)
+- ✅ Configuration files
+- ✅ Dependencies source packages

+**You cannot share:**
+- ❌ `workdir/` directory (compiled objects)
+- ❌ `solver/` directory (compiled libraries)
+- ❌ `instdir/` directory (compiled binaries)
+- ❌ Any `.o`, `.a`, `.dylib`, or executable files

+**For first Intel Mac build, use "Complete Fresh Start" below.**

 ### Quick Build (Incremental - Recommended for Development)

-Use this when you've already built once and just want to rebuild changed components:
+Use this when you've already built once **on the same Intel Mac system** and just want to rebuild changed components:

 #### Basic Quick Build with Log